-Unless dispensation has been granted, by the Monitoring Officer, you may not participate in any discussion of, or vote on, or discharge any function related to any matter in which you have a disclosable pecuniary interest.
+Unless dispensation has been granted, by the Clerk, you may not participate in any discussion of, or vote on, or discharge any function related to any matter in which you have a disclosable pecuniary interest.
 You must withdraw from the room or chamber when the meeting discusses and votes on the matter.

-Where you have a disclosable pecuniary interest on a matter to be considered or being considered by you as a Cabinet member in exercise of your executive function, you must notify the Monitoring Officer of the interest and must not take any steps or further steps in the matter apart from arranging for someone else to deal with it.
+Where you have a disclosable pecuniary interest on a matter to be considered, you must notify the Clerk of the interest and must not take any steps or further steps in the matter apart from arranging for someone else to deal with it.

-You must ensure that your register of interests is kept up to date and within 28 days of becoming aware of any new interest, or of any change to a registered interest, notify the Monitoring Officer.
+You must ensure that your register of interests is kept up to date and within 28 days of becoming aware of any new interest, or of any change to a registered interest, notify the Clerk and Monitoring Officer.